 Smooth: Green juice contains essential nutrients

-A juicer separates the juice from fiber which can be difficult to digest – but you’ll still get benefits from blending.
-Grow your own wheatgrass, buy it fresh or organize home delivery.
+A juicer (try the small, easy-to-clean Philips Viva Collection Compact Juicer, £70, from Amazon) separates the juice from fibre which can be difficult to digest - but you’ll still get benefits from blending.
+Grow your own wheatgrass, buy it fresh or organise home delivery.
 See therawfoodscientist.com.

 Boost your bones: Add six drops of to your juice.
 It is a liquid extract of the mineral silicon.